 Do this every day for a week or two, and you will soon learn how many days you can go between watering.
 The same guide would apply to both indoor and outdoor plants.

-What Is The Best Time Of Day To Water Outdoor Plants?
+What Is the Best Time to Water Outdoor Plants?

 When watering outdoor plants, either in containers or in flower beds in your garden, it is important to water at the right time of day.